Got a Minute extra for God?

 The chapter resonates deeply with numerous Old Testament themes and prophecies.
 The marriage discussion explicitly references Genesis 1:27 and Genesis 2:24, establishing Yeshua’s teaching on marriage in creation rather than just Mosaic Law.
 This connects to broader biblical themes about God’s relationship with Israel, often depicted as a marriage (Hosea 2:19-20).

-The rich young ruler narrative echoes the story of the prophet Elisha calling Elisha (1 Kings 19:19-21), where Elisha slaughtered his oxen and left everything to follow.
-It also connects to wisdom literature’s warnings about wealth, particularly Proverbs 11:28 and Psalm 49:16-20.
+The rich young ruler narrative echoes the story of the prophet Elijah calling Elisha (1 Kings 19:19-21), where Elisha slaughtered his oxen and left everything to follow Elijah.
+It also connects to warnings from the Wisdom literature about wealth, particularly Proverbs 11:28 & Psalm 49:16-20.

 The healing of blind Bartimaeus fulfills multiple prophetic expectations, including Isaiah 35:5 and Isaiah 42:7.
 His cry “Son of David” connects to the messianic promises of 2 Samuel 7:12-16 and Psalm 89:3-4.